-Our oh-so-cute Beach Star Tie-Up Valance, cinched-up with contrasting ribbon, will brighten any nautically-themed room in coastal colors Beige/Grey, Coral, Navy, Turquoise, or Yellow.
+Our oh-so-cute Beach Star Tie-Up Valance, cinched-up with contrasting ribbon, will brighten any nautically-themed room in coastal colors Beige/Grey, Navy, or Turquoise.
 Let your creativity soar by layering our Beach Star Rod Pocket Panels beneath!

 Visit the Related Products tab to view the complete Beach Star Collection, and to request fabric swatches.
 See the Description tab for more product information.
 For tips on how to measure your windows, check out the Diagrams tab.